 Budget: 273 000 euros ttc (about 1.79 million FF ttc ) concept studies , realization .

 The challenge : was to allow 6 luxury brands (Cartier , Lalique, Mont Blanc , Dunhill and ST Dupont ) to co-exist under the banner CUFFLINKS.

 The solution : was to create an architectural gesture strong and elegant enough to assemble the different brands presentations while evoking the “chic” and employing a simple and consistent aesthetic.

-Client: ADC Design: Agency ADC and Tal Waldman
+Client: ADC Design: Agency ACD and Tal Waldman

 Construction supervisor (2001) : Tal Waldman

 Date for work : 16 October 2001 Surface: 97 m2